GitLab, Bitbucket Cloud, and Bitbucket Server Source Code Management Integrations

 - Event-driven algorithm runs

-- Additional management APIs
+- Additional APIs

 - Additional IPA package sets